Patient education: Headache causes and diagnosis in adults (Beyond the Basics)

 Sinus-related pain usually lasts for several days (unlike a typical migraine) and does not cause nausea, vomiting, or sensitivity to noise or light (as seen in migraine) [1,2].
 (See "Patient education: Chronic rhinosinusitis (Beyond the Basics)".)

 Post-trauma headaches — Headaches that occur within one to two days after a head injury are relatively common.
 Most people report a generalized dull, aching, constant discomfort that worsens intermittently.
 Other common symptoms include vertigo (sensation of spinning), lightheadedness, difficulty concentrating, problems with memory, becoming tired quickly, and irritability.

 Post-trauma headaches may continue for up to a few months, although anyone with a headache that does not begin to improve within a week or two after a traumatic event should be evaluated.
-(See "Concussion and mild traumatic brain injury".)
+(See "Acute mild traumatic brain injury (concussion) in adults".)

 Clinicians typically use a person's description of their headache, in combination with an examination, to determine the type of headache.
 Some people have more than one type of headache.